The Breast Self Exam (BSE) is an important part of taking care of your body in the fight against breast cancer.

 You may be asking if (and how) you can still do a breast self exam after you’ve got breast implants.

 Of course you can!

 Breast implants can get in the way of mammograms but they do not affect self examination.

 Little known fact, but breast implants can actually aid a BSE!
 Implants are placed under your breast tissue and that pushes the breast tissue forward, which makes it easier to detect any lumps and bumps in your own breast tissue.

-The way you perform a BSE (check out the BreastCancer.org website for details on the technique) after a BA is EXACTLY the same.
+The way you perform a BSE (check out the BreastCancer.org website for details on the technique) after a breast augmentation is EXACTLY the same.

 You should perform a BSE at least monthly.

 There will be a brief hiatus in BSE after your surgery as you need to be completely healed before you continue with the exams.
 Ask your surgeon for their input on the best time to re-start your breast self exams after your surgery.